2013 Ph.D. Urban Human-Environment Geography, Geographical Sciences & Urban Planning, Arizona State University

 2003 B.A.
 Journalism, School of Journalism & Mass Comm, University of Minnesota–Twin Cities

 Urban ecotherapy, nature therapy

-Methods: spatial analysis (ArcPro); interview, observational, and survey methods; documentary film.
+Methods: spatial analysis (ArcGIS); interview, observational, and survey methods; documentary film.

 Schuyler, Carolyn & Dorothy Ibes. (in progress) Ecotherapy for Everyone Field Guide.

-Rakow, Don, Dorothy Ibes, & Chris Kim. (in progress) Best Practices for engaging youth of color in greenspace and nature site programming.
+Rakow, Don, Dorothy Ibes, & Chris Kim. (in progress) Best practices for engaging youth of color in greenspace and nature sites.
 Forthcoming book chapter “The Transformative Power of Parks,” by members of the NE-1962 Multistate Research Group.